pysal/pysal/build.md

 ## Building

+0. Edit subtags to pin release versions for federated packages
 1. `make  download`
 2. edit convert.py and change `init_lines` at the bottom to have new version number
 2. `make convert`